ACquantclub/Amherst-College-Quant-Club-Resources/README.md

 # Amherst College Quant Club Resources

-For more ML/AI resources, refer https://aman.ai
+Since AI/ML is so popular these days, we suggest you to refer https://aman.ai for more ML/AI resources.